DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 /path/to/scripts/count_patterns.py kmer_patterns.txt > count_pattern.txt
 ```
-Extract kmers with p value below the the significance threshod:
+Extract kmers with p value below the the significance threshold:
 ```
 awk '{ if ($4 <= 5.21E-04) { print } }' clus1clus2_47_ext7000merge200_k200_MAF0.05_nopopctrl > sigk_pyseer.txt
 ```

 26,665 kmers were found to be significantly associated with the structural phenotype.
-The sequences of the kmers were extracted and placed in a multifasta file.
+The sequences of these kmers were extracted and placed in a multifasta file.

-Extract significant kmer sequences and convert then into fasta format
+Extract significant kmer sequences and convert them into fasta format:
 ```
 #get the seqeunce only
 awk '{print $1}' sigk_pyseer.txt > sigk_seq.txt